Yosemite is, without a doubt, one of my favorite destinations in the world.

 ⚠️ The Glacier Point Road is open to cars approximately late May through October or November, depending on conditions.
 Check for updates on road closures HERE.

-The closest entrances to Glacier Point are Arch Rock Entrance (30-minute drive), Big Oak Flat Entrance (50-minute drive), and South Entrance (1-hour drive).
+The closest entrances to Glacier Point are Arch Rock Entrance and South Entrance (both are a 1 hour and 30-minute drive).

 Wawona Waterfalls